 - Cookie dough – Make a batch of cookie dough and freeze in cubes.
-When the cookie craving strikes, bake as many as you’d like.
+When a cookie craving strikes, bake as many as you’d like.

 - Baby food – Make your own baby food purees and stock the freezer with cubes.
 Simply defrost when needed.

-- Toddler food- Place a variety of different bite-sized options in an ice cube tray for toddler meals or snacks and let them pick what they want to eat!
+- Toddler meals – Place a variety of different bite-sized options in an ice cube tray for toddler meals or snacks and let them pick what they want to eat!

 - Paint tray – Pour different paint colors into ice cube trays and let the kiddos go to town!

-Obviously these aren’t the only ways to use them.
+Obviously these aren’t the only ways to use ice cube trays.
 This list is just to get the wheels turning for you!
 Once you start thinking about it, I bet you’ll come up with even more fun ways to use them!
-I’ve also use them to make frozen treats for my dogs, freeze leftover wine for cooking, etc!
-The possibilities are endless!
-For the food-related ones, I’d recommend removing from the ice cube trays after they’re frozen and storing in a tupperware container or ziploc bag to avoid freezer burn!
+I’ve also use them to make frozen treats for my dogs, freeze leftover wine for cooking, etc. The possibilities are endless!
+For the food-related ones, I’d recommend removing from the ice cube trays after they’re frozen and storing in a tupperware container or ziploc bag to avoid freezer burn.

 [Tweet “Think beyond water.
 Here are 15 Creative Ways To Use Ice Cube Trays from @leangrnbeanblog!”]